-Wandering in the streets of Paris will make you go deep into history: begin with the oldest monument in Paris, the Egyptian obelisk on Place de la Concorde (3,300-year-old), go on with Roman foundations such as arenas of Lutece (Roman name of Paris) before discovering Middle Ages and its masterpieces (Notre-Dame cathedral, the Latin Quarter, gothic churches, etc) before the apogee of Renaissance.
-The absolute monarchy of Louis XIV is one of the most prolific periods for Paris with the rebuilding of Louvre Castle, the creation of Versailles Palace… Discover also the more recent events of our history with the French Revolution, Napoleon’s Empire and, in modern times, World Wars in Europe.
-But Paris is also a town living in the present and turned toward the future as you will discover in the business district of La Défense or in the National Museum of Modern Art in Pompidou Center, etc.
+Wandering in the streets of Paris will make you go deep into history: begin with the oldest monument in Paris, the Egyptian obelisk on Place de la Concorde (3,300-year-old), and go on with Roman foundations such as the arenas of Lutece (Roman name of Paris) before discovering Middle Ages and its masterpieces (Notre-Dame cathedral, the Latin Quarter, gothic churches, etc) before the apogee of Renaissance.
+The absolute monarchy of Louis XIV is one of the most prolific periods for Paris with the rebuilding of Louvre Castle, the creation of Versailles Palace… Discover also the more recent events of our history with the French Revolution, Napoleon’s Empire, and in modern times, World Wars in Europe.
+But Paris is also a town living in the present and turned toward the future as you will discover in the business district of La Défense or the National Museum of Modern Art in Pompidou Center, etc.

-Dinning Out and Nightlife
+Dining Out + Nightlife

 The number of restaurants in Paris is incredible and you will find food from all over the world.
 Two favorite restaurants that are good for wheelchairs are Café Marcel near Canal Saint-Martin (French interpretation of Indian food in a delicious setting) and Au Mirbel near the botanical garden of the Jardin des Plantes (French food).

-The Eiffel Tower was built as the entrance of the 1889 World’s Fair and has become an icon from Paris and France.
+The Eiffel Tower was built as the entrance to the 1889 World’s Fair and has become an icon in Paris and France.
 Millions of people ascend it every year to enjoy the wonderful view over Paris!
 The 2nd floor with its circular view over Paris is the ideal place from which to get some great souvenir pictures.
 The 1st and 2nd floors are accessible to wheelchair users using the lifts designed in three of the pillars.

-The city of Paris features 2 airports: the biggest one is Charles de Galle airport, located 23 km from Paris (north) and the second one is Orly airport, located 14 km from Paris (South).
+The city of Paris features 2 airports: the biggest one is Charles de Galle Airport, located 23 km from Paris (north) and the second one is Orly Airport, located 14 km from Paris (South).
 Many flights from all over the world will lead you to Paris.

 Concerning streets and sidewalks, manual wheelchair users will be more comfortable but power chairs can also be used in many areas.
 Curb cut-outs are available on most sidewalks but sometimes you will discover that if you want to go in a specific direction, you should have used the opposite sidewalk: either change your plan or you go back to the last curb-out and cross the street!
-Some streets are cobbled and very few accessible: for example we wouldn’t recommend going to Montmartre by yourself as the whole area is cobbled (or with a bad pavement) and hilly!
+Some streets are cobbled and very few are accessible: for example, we wouldn’t recommend going to Montmartre by yourself as the whole area is cobbled (or with bad pavement) and hilly!

-We have to advise disabled travelers that the public transportation in Paris is being improved but is not really accessible yet, especially in the metro where stations are very old and have many steps or escalators and no lift.
+We have to advise disabled travelers that the public transportation in Paris is being improved but is not accessible yet, especially in the metro where stations are very old and have many steps or escalators and no lift.
 There is one fully-accessible metro line (number 14).
 Buses are more accessible as long as you don’t use them during rush hours.
-Private transportation in a regular car (if you prefer transfer to a seat) or in adapted vans are the best solutions for wheelchair users who want to visit the city.
+Private transportation in a regular car (if you prefer to transfer to a seat) or in adapted vans are the best solutions for wheelchair users who want to visit the city.

 Since 2010, the 400 public toilets in Paris had been replaced by a new model.
-The “sanisettes” (official name of these free public bathrooms) are accessible to people in wheelchairs, are equipped with a support rail and provide recorded information and information in Braille.
+The “sanisettes” (the official name of these free public bathrooms) are accessible to people in wheelchairs, are equipped with a support rail, and provide recorded information and information in Braille.
 Adapted bathrooms are also available in most attractions in Paris, especially national museums.
 It may be quite difficult to find a fully accessible restaurant with fully adapted bathrooms as most of the restaurants and cafés are built in old buildings with bathrooms downstairs.
 Restaurant chains are more modern and fully equipped as well as expensive gastronomic restaurants but the small typical French brasseries are unfortunately less accessible.